top of page

 Indiana-Specific Insurance Requirements for Restaurant Businesses

-Understanding Indiana’s insurance rules is critical before opening or expanding your restaurant.
+Understanding Indiana law is critical before opening your doors.

 Workers’ Compensation Requirements in Indiana

-Indiana law generally requires workers’ compensation insurance if you have one or more employees.
+Indiana law requires workers’ comp if you have one or more employees.

 • Applies to full-time and part-time workers

-• Sole proprietors with no employees may be exempt
+• Sole proprietors without employees may be exempt

 How to Lower Your Restaurant Insurance Costs in Indiana